CraigNock/m6-1-mongo--introduction/__lecture/lecture-1-introduction.md

 ---

-- Stores data together in a document
+- Stores data together in a "document"
 - Gives us lots of flexibility
-- Allows you to get started before the exact bd requirements are known.
+- Allows you to get started before the exact db requirements are known.
 - Ability to adapt and improve later.

 ---